 - In the first Ar tonelico game, some bigoted thugs are threatening the pacifistic reyvateil who runs the bar and also happens to be the best friend of one of the protagonist's possible love interests.
 Violence is quickly becoming imminent.
 The protagonist steps in and tells the thugs to back off.
 One of the thugs attacks the protagonist.
 The protagonist beats the snot out of him.
 Cue chewing out from the bar lady and the party, because "violence is never the answer".
 Apparently, he should have just taken the beating and hoped that the thugs would leave afterwards.
 To rub it in, the protagonist takes this lesson to heart and stupidly takes a pointless beating in its name shortly thereafter.
 Mercifully, these incidents are never referred to again.

 - On Total Drama Action, Courtney is immediately set up as the villain because she keeps complaining about her team, and then later she manages to get Owen eliminated.
-This is apparently supposed to make us dislike her, given how everyone else jumps to his defense... but what the writers don't seem to realize is that to many fans, Owen is a Creator's Pet, so while Courtney seemed a bit overly vindictive, it wasn't exactly all that bad.
+This is apparently supposed to make us dislike her, given how everyone else jumps to his defense... but what the writers don't seem to realize is that to many fans, Owen is a Creator's Pet (and he participated in another season, despite already winning, which makes it pretty unfair), so while Courtney seemed a bit overly vindictive, it wasn't exactly all that bad.
 Alejandro's dislike of Owen in the next season may have been a similar case, though given how much Owen really was annoying Al, maybe it was more of a Fandom Nod.
 Owen does get eliminated because Courtney voted for it, but what about the other teammates?
 Oh, right, they voted for Courtney, even though they were told by Chris that voting her off was off-limits this time around.
 Their votes were negated, while Courtney's remained valid.
 So, the characters are all upset that Owen got voted off and blame Courtney, even though it was their fault per the stated rules.